spascual/glucose_control/README.md

-# glucose_control
+# Glucose Control Project
-Project on glucose monitoring and insulin bolus control
+Project on glucose monitoring and insulin bolus control using meta-learning approaches in Deep Reinforcement Learning (Soft Actor-Critic) and Bayesian Optimization (GPE) to extrapolate patient response.